 At Cape Reinga, the top of New Zealand’s North Island is the meeting of the seas.
 The Pacific flows down from the northeast, while the Tasman sea flows in from the northwest.
 It’s very close to New Zealand’s most northern point and a stunning place to stand.

 Cape Reinga is considered to be the most spiritual place for all Maori (New Zealand’s indigenous people).

 For us, it was a destination long overdue.
 One of the best things about having my niece visiting is that we are once again touring New Zealand.
 We have lived in New Zealand for nearly 10 years and this is our first visit to the cape.
-Technically it’s our second attempt, heavy rains preventing us from traveling there years ago when my dad visited.
+Technically it’s our second attempt, heavy rains preventing us from travelling there years ago when my dad visited.

 It’s a short hike from the car park and this is our first view: